tae0y/open-chat-playground/docs/openai.md

-# OpenChat Playground with OpenAI GPT
+# OpenChat Playground with OpenAI

-This page describes how to run OpenChat Playground (OCP) with OpenAI GPT integration.
+This page describes how to run OpenChat Playground (OCP) with [OpenAI models](https://platform.openai.com/docs/models) integration.

 ## Get the repository root